 If you’re a woman over 50, you should love your bed.
 Sleep Number has been a game changer for me.
 I’ve got a dual temp layer too that means I’m always comfortable.
 If I’m hot… I turn the temp down… If I’m cold I can turn it up…. without affecting my partner.

-Some medications can also negatively affect your frustrating belly weight.
-Check with your doctor.
-But with many of these changes you should feel better overall and reduce stress levels so you can shed the belly fat.
+Some medications can also negatively affect your frustrating belly weight, so be sure to check with your doctor.
+However, with many of these changes you should feel better overall and reduce stress levels so you can shed the belly fat.

 The Key Flip of the Day: